Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	- Cannot move or edit text by double-clicking it
 	- wrong cursor when pressing SHIFT+LMB
 	++ The Export picture window is not displayed correctly
-	+ General Info window: no cursor for editing the first fields
+	- General Info window: no cursor for editing the first fields
-	+ add a hourglass when loading the images of one panel (for mono)
-	+ drag and drop of file is not working in release (works in debug)
+- BUG (Alban): The drag and drop of file is not working in release under Mono (but it works in debug), probably a bug from Mono
 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image
 - BUG (Didier & Alexander): SEEMS UNFIXABLE: The standard windows (choose date, color picker, save/open dialog) are spawn in the language of the OS, not the one selected in the application.
 - REFACTORING (Alban): Check where I could have used the directive "where" (remove code duplication)